RCHowell/go-todo-api/readme.md

 # TODOs REST API

 This server has four methods to interact with TODOs.
-TODOs are stored in memmory in a slice.
-See code comments for why I chose a slice.
-(A new version may include a map)...
+TODOs are stored in memmory using a map.

 ## Methods